Dans-labs/dariah/docs/Lib.md

 [data model]({{site.serverbase}}/models/data.yaml).

 **Readonly versus Edit**
-For detail records, we have two sets of templates; one for presentation of records in readonly mode, and one for presenting records as forms with editable fields.
+For detail records, we have two sets of templates; one for presentation of records in read-only mode, and one for presenting records as forms with editable fields.

 **Consolidated records** are records for which all related values and relevant details have been